Dak Prescott Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Season Stats

-- He has tacked on 126 rushing yards on 43 carries with one touchdown, averaging 8.4 yards per game.
+- He also has 126 rushing yards on 43 carries (plus one rushing touchdown), averaging 8.4 yards per game on the ground.

 - Click over to SISportsbook and find the latest player props and odds for Prescott's matchup with the Cardinals.